hornsbeef/home-assistant.io/source/_integrations/http.markdown

     - 10.0.0.200      # Add the IP address of the proxy server
     - 172.30.33.0/24  # You may also provide the subnet mask
 ```
+Note: The use of subdirectories is not supported.

 ## APIs